cynthiatreger/phsm-traffic-inspection/README.md

 1. On-Prem to PHSM: a Route Table containing a UDR for the Payment HSM VNet range and pointing to the central hub Firewall is applied to the GatewaySubnet.
 2. Spoke VNet(s) to PHSM: a Route Table containing the usual default route pointing to the central hub Firewall is applied to the Spoke VNet(s) subnets.

-> ***Gateway Route propagation*** must be disabled on the reverse-proxy subnet, so that a 0/0 UDR is enough to force the return traffic via the Firewall
+> ***Gateway Route propagation*** must be disabled on the reverse proxy subnet, so that a 0/0 UDR is enough to force the return traffic via the Firewall

 **Results**:
-* UDRs not supported on the PHSM subnet is addressed by the reverse proxy (doing SNAT on the client IP): when forwarding traffic to PHSM, the return traffic will automatically be directed back to the reverse proxy.
+* UDRs not being supported on the PHSM subnet can be configured on the reverse-proxy subnet.
-* TO COMPLETE CYNTHIA
+*  The reverse proxy SNATs the client IP: when forwarding traffic to PHSM, the return traffic will automatically be directed back to the reverse proxy.
-* Filtering rules that cannot be enforced using NSGs on dedicated PHSM subnet can be configured on the Firewall and/or on the reverse proxy subnet using NSG.
+* Filtering rules that cannot be enforced using NSGs on the PHSM subnet can be configured on the Firewall and/or on NSGs applied to the reverse proxy subnet.
 * Both Spoke traffic and On-Prem traffic to the PHSM environment are secured.